Yoav666s/dnd-wiki/_pages/reckonfear.md

 **Overshooting.** You might roll a 2 on the d20 and a 4 on the Difficulty Die, resulting in --2.
 This is where the d12 and d10 become valuable.
 Normally you wouldn't want to risk rolling a 10 or higher, but in this case it will give you a fighting chance.
 Otherwise, a negative result or a result that's higher than 20 is a standard critical failure.

 # Building a Character
+A step-by-step guide to building a Level 1 character.

 ## Character Attributes
 Every character has 8 attributes, the values of which range from 2 to 12.